Mohammed bin Salman: Personal life

-On 6 April 2008 Mohammed married his first cousin Sara bint Mashour, a daughter of his paternal uncle Mashour bin Abdulaziz.
-Prince Mohammed and Princess Sara have five children; the first four were named after their grandparents, and the fifth one is named after his great-grandfather King Abdulaziz, the founder of Saudi Arabia.
-In 2022, The Economist reported that on at least one occasion, Mohammed beat his wife so severely that medical treatment was required.
+On 6 April 2008, Mohammed married his first cousin Sara bint Mashour, a daughter of his paternal uncle Mashour bin Abdulaziz.
+The couple have five children; the first four were named after their grandparents, and the fifth one is named after their great-grandfather King Abdulaziz, the founder of Saudi Arabia.
+In 2022, The Economist reported that on at least one occasion, Mohammed beat Sara so severely that she required medical treatment.

 In 2015, Mohammed purchased the Italian-built and Bermuda-registered yacht Serene from Russian vodka tycoon Yuri Shefler for €500 million.
 In 2015, he purchased the Château Louis XIV in France for over $300 million.
+In 2018, he was ranked by Forbes as the eighth most powerful person in the world, with a personal wealth of at least $25 billion, although his wealth was also estimated at $3.0 billion the same year.

-In December 2017, a number of sources reported that Mohammed, using his close associate Prince Badr bin Abdullah bin Mohammed Al Farhan as an intermediary, had bought Salvator Mundi by Leonardo da Vinci; the sale in November at $450.3 million set a new record price for a work of art.
+In December 2017, a number of sources reported that Mohammed, using his close associate Prince Badr bin Abdullah bin Mohammed Al Farhan as an intermediary, had bought Salvator Mundi by Leonardo da Vinci; the sale in November at $450 million set a new record price for a work of art.
 This report has been denied by the auctioneer Christie's, the Saudi Arabian embassy, and the UAE government, which has announced that it is the actual owner of the painting.
-The exact current location of the painting is unknown, as it has not been seen publicly since the auction.
-However, it has been suggested that Mohammed's yacht Serene houses Salvator Mundi.

-Mohammed has travelled extensively around the world, meeting with politicians, business leaders and celebrities.
-In June 2016, he travelled to Silicon Valley and met key people in the U.S. high tech industry, including Facebook founder Mark Zuckerberg.
-In early 2018, he visited the United States, where he met with many politicians, business people and Hollywood stars, including then-President Trump, Bill and Hillary Clinton, Henry Kissinger, Michael Bloomberg, George W. Bush, George H. W. Bush, Bill Gates, Jeff Bezos, Oprah Winfrey, Rupert Murdoch, Richard Branson, Mayor Eric Garcetti of Los Angeles, Michael Douglas, Morgan Freeman, and Dwayne Johnson.
-Trump praised his relationship with Mohammed.
-The prince also visited the United Kingdom, where he met with Prime Minister Theresa May, Queen Elizabeth II and Prince William, Duke of Cambridge.

-In 2018, Mohammed's personal net worth was estimated at US$3.0 billion.

-On 25 December 2020, as part of the Saudi Arabian Ministry of Health's national COVID-19 vaccination plan, the Crown Prince was shown receiving the vaccine in a video released by the Saudi Press Agency.

-In December 2020, Mohammed invested money into Take-Two Interactive, Electronic Arts, and Activision Blizzard through Saudi Arabia's sovereign wealth fund.
-The investments amounted to 14.9 million shares in Activision Blizzard, 7.4 million shares in Electronic Arts, and 3.9 million shares in Take-Two Interactive.
-Mohammed has stated that he grew up playing video games.

-On 19 November 2022, Mohammed was awarded an honorary doctorate from Kasetsart University in the field of land knowledge for sustainable development.
+The painting has not been seen publicly since the auction, but is reported to be on Mohammed's yacht Serene.
+Bernard Haykel, a prominent historian who speaks regularly to Mohammed, said to the BBC that despite rumours that it is hanging "in the prince's yacht or palace", it is actually stored in Geneva and will be hung in a "very large" museum in the Riyadh that is yet been to be built as intended by him to be an "anchor object" that would attract tourists "just like the Mona Lisa does."

+Mohammed has been an avid video gamer since childhood.
+He also enjoys hiking and diving in his spare time.